Loading...

 CISO Assistant allows you to manage your custom frameworks.
 The format is a text-based YAML file that you can customize, but it can be tricky to maintain and debug.
 To manage this, we've introduced a simpler approach to convert Excel sheets using the convert_library.py

-utility available at the /tools
+utility available at the of the repository root.

 The first thing to consider is structuring your requirements into a hierarchy, as illustrated in the example above.
 Most standards, frameworks, and law documents are already organized this way.
 This is the depth concept and CISO Assistant has been tested with nodes up to the 8th level depth (documents beyond 6 are mostly hard to read anyway)